pasqualerossi/Born2BeRoot-Guide/README.md

 ## Born2BeRoot Step by Step

 This Guide is in 5 Parts:
-- Downloading Your Virtual Machine
+- Part 1 - Downloading Your Virtual Machine
-- Installing Your Virtual Machine
+- Part 2 - Installing Your Virtual Machine
-- Starting Your Virtual Machine
+- Part 3 - Starting Your Virtual Machine
-- Accessing Your Virtual Machine
+- Part 4 - Configurating Your Virtual Machine
-- Configurating Your Virtual Machine
+- Part 5 - Born2BeRoot Defence Evaluation

 ## Part 1 - Downloading Your Virtual Machine